-The 6 Biggest Challenges Facing Small Businesses (And How to Overcome Them)
+6 of the Biggest Small Business Challenges (And How to Overcome Them)

 Times are tough for small businesses in particular, who are facing issues that are unique to their situation in an economy that still certainly looks and feels as if it’s suffering a recession.
-There are a number of key challenges facing small businesses which recur over and over in business forums as major problem areas.
+There are a number of key small business challenges which recur over and over in business forums as major problem areas.